MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="remarks"></a>Açıklamalar

-## <a name="cmfcpopupmenuhiderarelyusedcommands"></a><a name="hiderarelyusedcommands"></a>CMFCPopUpMenü::HideRarelyUsedKomutları
+## <a name="cmfcpopupmenuhiderarelyusedcommands"></a><a name="hiderarelyusedcommands"></a> CMFCPopupMenu:: HideRarelyUsedCommands

-Açılır menüde nadiren kullanılan komutları gizleyip gizleyemeyeceğini gösterir.
+Açılır menünün nadiren kullanılan komutları gizleyemeyeceğini gösterir.

 ```
 BOOL HideRarelyUsedCommands() const;